rszemplinski/cmdql/README.md

   <img alt="logo" src="./docfx/images/logo.png" height=200 />
 </p>

+## 🚨 Disclaimer! 🚨

+This is very much a work in progress.
+Nothing is properly tested, documentation is very limited, and the API is subject to change at any time.
+Use at your own risk.

 ## 📖 Overview

 `qlsh` is a CLI tool designed for developers, DevOps engineers, and system administrators.
 This tool blends the power of query language with the flexibility and familiarity of a shell environment, providing an intuitive, efficient, and powerful way to manage and query data across various systems and services.